mileszs/wicked_pdf/README.md

 Now you can use a debug param on the URL that shows you the content of the pdf in plain html to design it faster.

-First of all you must configure the render parameter `show_as_html: params.key?('debug')` and then just use it like you normally would but add "debug" as a GET param in the URL:
+First of all you must configure the option `show_as_html: params.key?(:debug)` and then just use it like you normally would, but add "debug" as a GET param in the URL:

 http://localhost:3001/CONTROLLER/X.pdf?debug